-The following section summarises the rules governing standardised calculations.
+The following section summarises the rules governing standardised calculations for non-securitised exposures.

-Each exposure must be assigned to one of six credit quality steps if a rating is available, as defined in the table below.^b After being assigned to a specific quality step, exposure class and maturity are then used to determine the risk weight percentage.
-Exposures cannot be assigned a risk weight lower than that of the sovereign risk of the country in which the counterparty is located.
+Each exposure must be assigned to one of six credit quality steps if a rating is available, as defined in the table below.
+After being assigned to a specific quality step, exposure class and maturity are then used to determine the risk weight percentage.
 The following table is a simplified version of the risk weight allocation process.

-Table 25: Relationship of long-term external credit ratings to credit quality steps under the Standardised approach
+Table 25: Relationship of long-term external credit ratings to credit quality steps under the Standardised approach for non-securitised exposures

-Credit Quality Step Standard and Poor's Moody's Fitch Credit Quality Step 1 AAA to AA- Aaa to Aa3 AAA to AA- Credit Quality Step 2 A+ to A- A1 to A3 A+ to A- Credit Quality Step 3 BBB+ to BBB- Baa1 to Baa3 BBB+ to BBB- Credit Quality Step 4 BB+ to BB- Ba1 to Ba3 BB+ to BB- Credit Quality Step 5 B+ to B- B1 to B3 B+ to B- Credit Quality Step 6 CCC+ and below Caa1 and below CCC+ and below
+Credit Quality Step Standard and Poor's Moody's Fitch Credit Quality Step 1 AAA+ to AA- Aaa1 to Aa3 AAA+ to AA- Credit Quality Step 2 A+ to A- A1 to A3 A+ to A- Credit Quality Step 3 BBB+ to BBB- Baa1 to Baa3 BBB+ to BBB- Credit Quality Step 4 BB+ to BB- Ba1 to Ba3 BB+ to BB- Credit Quality Step 5 B+ to B- B1 to B3 B+ to B- Credit Quality Step 6 CCC+ and below Caa1 and below CCC+ and below